Fairphone 2 and the environment

 - uses much less energy in production than regular cardboard or paper pulp

-Thanks to the EU there are several laws that ban the existence of toxic substances in the final goods.
+Several EU laws ban the existence of toxic substances in the final goods.
 They do allow the use of these substances in the production processes.
-What can make it problematic is the possible lack of adequate worker training or protective equipment when handling the chemicals, is what can make it problematic.
+The lack of adequate worker training or protective equipment when handling the chemicals, is what can make it problematic along the production line.

 So producers should apply best practices when using hazardous substances.
 This includes performing risk assessments for the health and safety of workers and the environment:

 - gathering information about the hazardous substances from reliable sources.
 Such as supplier safety data

 - taking measures to provide protective equipment and proper environments